BioBoost/object-oriented-programming-using-java/02_starting_in_java/readme.md

 ---
-This chapter introduces a hello world application in Java.
+description: This chapter introduces a hello world application in Java.
 As a reader you will get acquainted with the basic syntax of the Java programming language and you will develop your first small application.
 ---

 # Starting in Java